Context Class

 }

-The context() mixin generates the variable assignments for a single palette.
-Pass it a color name and it emits the CSS rules that point the context-scoped variables at that palette.
+The context() mixin activates a named palette by writing all --cx-context-* intermediate variables to point at that palette's tokens.
+Pass it a color name and it emits the CSS rules that route every context-scoped variable through the named palette.

 /// Activate a named context by mapping all context-scoped CSS custom properties to